cucumber-ltd/opencollective-github-voting/CUCUMBER-PRO-DIFFERENCES.md

 The Web Server (http) is extracted to a framework component.

+These routes can be displayed with:

+    node scripts/routes.js

 ## Explicit subscription

 In order to receive signals (over eventsource), a client first needs to subscribe.
 No signals flow without a subscription.